vele616/monorepo/packages/jobboard/website/content/jobs/technical-writer-sdk-contractor-current-job-openings-at-magic-leap-inc--TjjLs.md

 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "Current Job Openings at Magic Leap, Inc. wishes to hire a new technical writer.
+summary: "Magic Leap, Inc. wishes to hire a new technical writer.
 If you have 5+ years of experience as a technical writer required, consider applying."
 summaryBackup: "To apply as a technical writer at Current Job Openings at Magic Leap, Inc., you preferably need to have some knowledge of: #content, #css, #html."
 featured: 20
 ---